vspw/ranger_automation_assist/README.md

 ```
 ### 3. Dynamic with autoIdentifyAttributes enabled

 The primary difference between this Pattern and Pattern-2 is that Pattern-2 works on ONE Ranger Policy.
-Any new paths created in HDFS would get added into that ONE static Ranger Policy Item.
+Any new paths created in HDFS would get added into that ONE single Ranger Policy Item.
 However, they may be cases where we would need separate Ranger Policies with separate ACLs based on the privileges for an HDFS Path.

 Consider the same HDFS directory structure:-
 ```